José Antonio González Anaya

-José Antonio González Anaya (born 7 June 1967) is a Mexican economist who served as the minister of finance and public credit of Mexico until November 30, 2018.
-Previously he served as CEO of PEMEX (Petroleos Mexicanos, Mexico's National Oil Company) and general director at the Mexican Social Security Institute (Instituto Mexicano del Seguro Social, IMSS).
+José Antonio González Anaya (born 7 June 1967) is a Mexican economist who was the minister of finance and public credit of Mexico until November 30, 2018.
+Previously he was CEO of PEMEX (Petroleos Mexicanos, Mexico's National Oil Company) and general director at the Mexican Social Security Institute (Instituto Mexicano del Seguro Social, IMSS).
 Also at the Ministry of Finance in Mexico he was: Undersecretary of Revenue; Chief of Staff of the Minister and head of the Unit of Coordination with States; head of the Unit of Pensions, Insurance and Securities; and chief of staff of the undersecretary.
 He was a lecturer and senior researcher at Stanford University; senior economist for Bolivia, Paraguay, and Peru at the World Bank.

 He holds a PhD in economics from Harvard and a B.A. degree in economics as well as a B.S. degree in mechanical engineering from MIT.

 Family and education

 Native of the city of Coatzacoalcos (state of Veracruz, Mexico), Gonzalez Anaya was born on 7 June 1967.

 He attended MIT, where he graduated with a B.S. in economics (1989) and a B.S. in mechanical engineering (1990).
 He holds a PhD in economics from Harvard University (1996).